Krazy House (film): Plot

-A 1990s sitcom, Krazy House, focuses on the Christian family; devout religious dad and clumsy subservient oaf Bernard 'Bernie' Christian, businesswoman wife Eva Christian, science focused and antagonistic to Bernie's views son Adam Christian, boy crazed gum swallowing daughter Sarah Christian and their dog Angel.
+A 1990s sitcom, Krazy House, focuses on the Christian family; devout religious dad and clumsy subservient oaf Bernard 'Bernie' Christian, businesswoman wife Eva Christian, science focused and antagonistic to Bernie's views son Adam Christian, boy-crazed gum swallowing daughter Sarah Christian and their dog Angel.
 While attempting to cook, Bernie accidentally pops the top off the kitchen sink faucet, causing water to fly everywhere, and pulls off the lever to the water switch.
 A Russian family consisting of Piotr and his two sons Dmitri and Igor arrive looking for work and Sarah and Adam both become smitten, Sarah with Dmitri and Adam with Igor.
 Eva is bedridden after injuring her head and told to stay home and relax following a diagnosis of "the burnout" Bernie calls Piotr and his sons.

 The Russians begin tearing the house apart and corrupt the family one by one.
 Sarah and Dmitri form a relationship and begin having sex, Igor convinces Adam to make crystal meth using his chemistry set and Adam becomes addicted after seeing a green alien, and Eva is fired from her job and becomes increasingly angry due to the loud noises of the housework.
 Bernie catches Dmitri and Sarah having sex and Adam and Igor smoking and is horrified.
 Eva arrives, revealing she's been told of her firing, and cuts open her arm to the horror of both the family and the studio audience.
 Eva is given pills which she soon starts taking in larger amounts.

 Bernie attempts to tell the Russians to leave but has a disturbing vision where a voice repeats "Kill them all".
 Bernie runs upstairs and puts his hand above a candlelit flame, saying a prayer while doing so.
-Bernie asks Jesus Christ what he should do, and once Jesus appears Bernie thanks Jesus even though he doesn't understand the answer.
+Bernie asks Jesus Christ what he should do, and once Jesus appears Bernie thanks Jesus even though he doesn't understand the answer given to him.
 Bernie gathers the family and tries to get them to leave the house and visit their aunt but is met with resistance.
 A police officer arrives and is promptly killed by Piotr, who declares that he and his sons will only leave once they find what they're looking for.
 Piotr forces the family into hard labor, during which Eva tells Bernie she no longer loves him and begins to fall for Piotr.
 Sarah reveals that she's pregnant to Dmitri's shock.